ipfs/go-ds-crdt/README.md

 This means that you can create a network of nodes that use this datastore, and that each key-value pair written to it will automatically replicate to every other node.
-Update can be published by any node.
+Updates can be published by any node.
 Network messages can be dropped, reordered, corrupted or duplicated.
 It is not necessary to know beforehand the number of replicas participating in the system.
 Replicas can join and leave at will, without informing any other replica.
 There can be network partitions